murex/EventStormingJournal/_posts/2018-12-07-how-to-prepare-the-room-for-a-ddd-big-picture-event-storming.markdown

 [![A photo of a very large design board spread on the wall.
 There is also extra paper roll to increase the design space if needed.
 DDD Event Storming requires a lot of design space to let us envision anything we want.]({{site.url}}{{site.baseurl}}/imgs/2018-12-07-how-to-prepare-the-room-for-a-ddd-big-picture-event-storming/infinite-design-space-small.jpg)]({{site.url}}{{site.baseurl}}/imgs/2018-12-07-how-to-prepare-the-room-for-a-ddd-big-picture-event-storming/infinite-design-space.jpg)

-By far, the most challenging thing to find is a big enough wall to do the workshop!
-[Alberto Brandolini](https://twitter.com/ziobrando?lang=en), the inventor of Event Storming, recommends an 8 meters long wall.
-Having an &#39;infinite&#39; design space has two benefits:
+By far, **the most challenging thing to find is a big enough wall to do the workshop!** [Alberto Brandolini](https://twitter.com/ziobrando?lang=en), the inventor of Event Storming, recommends an 8 meters long wall. **Having an &#39;infinite&#39; design space has two benefits:**

-- Participants won&#39;t constraint their ideas, creativity, and visualization to the available space
+- **Participants won&#39;t constraint their ideas**, creativity, and visualization to the available space
-- Participants will have enough place walk around and collaborate at will
+- **Participants will have enough place walk around and collaborate** at will

 If you have a large enough room, this should be your first choice.
 Alberto says that corridors can be good candidates too.
 My own experience with this was disappointing, though.
 Participants complained about other people coming and going all the time.

-Once you&#39;ve found a room, you&#39;ll need a large paper roll to stick your post-its on.
-Using paper instead of the wall makes the workshop &#39;movable.&#39; This way, you will be able to add more design space if you need it.
+Once you&#39;ve found a room, you&#39;ll need a large paper roll to stick your post-its on. **Using paper instead of the wall makes the workshop &#39;movable.&#39;** This way, you will be able to add more design space if you need it.
 You&#39;ll also be able to stick it in your workplace for a few days after the workshop if you want.

 ## Stickies

 ![A stack of Post-Its.
 DDD Event Storming makes a very heavy usage of Post-its.
 Some even say Event Storming was invented by 3M to sell more Post-Its 🤣]({{site.url}}{{site.baseurl}}/imgs/2018-12-07-how-to-prepare-the-room-for-a-ddd-big-picture-event-storming/post-its.jpg)

-Event Storming consumes a tremendous amount of sticky notes, especially orange ones, for domain events.
+**Event Storming consumes a tremendous amount of sticky notes, especially orange ones, for domain events**.
 To summarize, you&#39;ll need:

 - Many orange stickies, around one stack per person
 - pink stickies